dirk-dev/liri-node-app/README.md

 ## Setup:
 1. If not installed already, download & install **`Node.js`** on your computer: https://nodejs.org/en/

-2. Copy the files to the directory you wish to run LIRI from
+2. Copy the files to the directory you wish to run LIRI from.
+You will only need to copy the following files: `keys.js, liri.js, package-lock.json, package.json`, and `random.txt`.
+The gifs and images folders are for the readme file.
 3. To use the Spotify functionality, you will need to get a **`Spotify ID`** and **`secret`**.

     a.
 Visit <https://developer.spotify.com/my-applications/#!/>